Wool vs Jute Carpet India: Which Material is Better for Your Home?

 Indian Climate Suitability by City

 The price premium for wool reflects its superior durability, comfort, stain resistance, and thermal properties.
-When you calculate cost per year of use — dividing the purchase price by the expected lifespan — a ₹8,000 wool carpet lasting 15 years costs ₹533 per year, versus a ₹3,000 jute carpet lasting 8 years at ₹375 per year.
-The practical difference is smaller than the headline price suggests.
+When you calculate cost per year of use, a quality wool carpet lasting 15 years compares very favourably to a jute carpet lasting 8 years — the practical difference is smaller than the headline price suggests.

 Frequently Asked Questions